 The Presidio Officers' Club offers guided, curriculum based educational programs.
 Learn more about our programs and the application process >>.
 We are also in the process of developing educational resources to support self-guided tours.

 Do we need a reservation to visit the archaeology lab inside the Presidio Officers' Club with a class?

 Yes.
 There are public tours every Wednesday at 1 pm, but if you would like to bring your class, please email us at firstname.lastname@example.org two weeks prior to your visit so we can make proper arrangements.

 Do you have guided tours for students?

 Not at this time.
-We are currently developing a pilot tour for fourth graders.
-If you are a fourth grade teacher and would like to join our mailing list to learn more about our programs, please visit here.
 There may be a docent scheduled in the Presidio Officers' Club the day of your visit and you are welcome to ask the docent questions regarding the content in the gallery, however there is not a docent tour for school groups at this time.

 Can my students visit the Presidio Officers' Club on the weekend?

 Yes.
 There are a variety of programs and events that happen on the weekends.
 Click here to see the Presidio Officers' Club event calendar.
 If you are coming as a group, please make a reservation so that we know your class is coming.

 What else can we do near the Presidio Officers' Club?